UmutDuygu/umutduygu.github.io/_pages/cv.md

 Community Involvement Projects
 ======
 * Exchange Mentor at Koç University
-   •Responsible for the incoming exchange students from partner institutions.
+    Responsible for the incoming exchange students from partner institutions.
 Assisted incoming exchange students on their adaptation process to Turkey by providing help on accommodation, transportation and communication.

-  *Student Ambassador at Suna Kıraç Library •Strengthened the communication between students and the Suna Kıraç Libarary’s administrative team to enhance the library services provided to students.
+  *Student Ambassador at Suna Kıraç Library
+    Strengthened the communication between students and the Suna Kıraç Libarary’s administrative team to enhance the library services provided to students.

 Skills
 ======
   •Python

   •R

   •Stata

   •LaTex

  Languages
 ======
   •English (Advanced) TOEFL IBT: 98/120

   •Spanish (Beginner)